-No. NEH evaluates all applications as new applications.
+NEH evaluates all applications as new applications.
 If you are revising a previous submission, you may find it helpful to request the reviewers' comments on that application and to consult with an NEH program officer.
-To request the reviewers' comments or to get in touch with an NEH program officer, send an email message to https://diamonthe.gov.
+To request the reviewers' comments or to get in touch with an NEH program officer, email hi@neh.gov.